 All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
-This is most likely to include, but may not be limited to, bullying (including cyberbullying), gender based violence/sexual assaults and sexting.
-Staff should be clear as to the school or college's policy and procedures with regards to peer on peer abuse.
+This is most likely to include, but may not be limited to, bullying (including cyberbullying), gender-based violence/sexual assaults and sexting.
+Staff should be clear as to the school's policy and procedures with regards to peer on peer abuse.

 Expert and professional organisations are best placed to provide up-to-date guidance and practical support on specific safeguarding issues.
-For example, information for schools and colleges can be found on the TES, and the NSPCC websites.
-School and college staff can access government guidance as required on the issues listed below via GOV.UK and other government websites:
+For example, information for schools can be found on the TES, and the NSPCC websites.
+School staff can access government guidance as required on the issues listed below via GOV.UK and other government websites:

 - children missing education

 - child missing from home or care

 - child sexual exploitation (CSE)

 - bullying including cyberbullying

-- domestic violence
+- domestic abuse

 - drugs

 - fabricated or induced illness

-- faith abuse
+- faith based abuse

 - female genital mutilation (FGM)

 - forced marriage

 - gangs and youth violence

 - gender-based violence/violence against women and girls (VAWG)

+- hate

 - mental health

+- missing children and adults

 - private fostering

 - preventing radicalisation

 - sexting

-- teenage relationship abuse
+- relationship abuse

+- sexual violence & harassment between children in schools and colleges

-- trafficking
+- trafficking & modern slavery

-(For further information see appendix C-H)
+(For further information see appendix C-K) (part 1 and annex A of Keeping Children Safe in Education 2018)